ACT California Cities

 Responding to the documented and mounting threat of childhood trauma and neighborhood disadvantage on healthy development, the rapidly emerging All Children Thrive (ACT) movement offers a statewide strategic agenda to measurably and sustainably reduce the lifelong corrosive effects of childhood poverty and inequality.
 ACT’s whole child, equity-from the-start approach, strategically and comprehensively addresses mounting challenges by deploying evidence-based interventions, and using state-of-the-art data, design, and social innovation to spur rapid cross-site learning and change.

-A statewide ACT California pilot project is set to launch in 2019.
+A statewide ACT California pilot project launched in 2019.
 Through hard work, advocates for children were able to obtain a $10 million allocation from the California legislature.
 These funds are to be used by the California Department of Public Health working with the UCLA Center for Healthier Children, Families, and Communities (UCLA), Public Health Advocates (PHAdvocates), and Community Partners, along with many other local partner organizations to launch ACT/CA in pilot cities across the state.
 This three-year, equity-focused, community-driven initiative, takes a city-focused approach, supporting families through evidence-based programs and services that build community resilience, reduce adversity and trauma, and advance the conditions that allow all children to thrive.

 ACT/CA will provide cities with the tools, policies, and practices that will enable them to address child poverty and related adversities, promote flourishing families, and ensure all children succeed, achieve their full potential, and thrive.
 ACT/CA will help transform cities into microenterprises of social innovation, not just solving their own problems, but also networking their contributions into statewide and national solutions to optimize the health, development and wellbeing of all children.